 Internships and Volunteering

 Students obtain valuable experiences by doing internships with organizations and volunteering in the community.
-Psychology majors can participate in the Cooperative Field Experience (CFE) program.
-Read more about internships, volunteer opportunities, or careers in psychology for additional information.
-See our Department Newsletter to learn about student placements.
+Psychology majors can participate in the Cooperative Field Experience program.

 A psychologist can be a scientist, a practitioner (or both) who specializes in the study of thought, emotion, and behavior and the treatment of behavior-related problems.
 The scientist conducts research to add to the ever-expanding fund of knowledge available to colleagues and the general public.
 The practitioner is trained to provide professional assistance to children, adolescents, and adults, as well as to couples, families, and groups.
 He or she may also provide services to schools, agencies, organizations, industries, and institutions.